TheRealBenForce/toproms/README.md

 ## project goals
 ### short term
-- Searches a director for rom folders and makes a new folder of the 50 most popular roms
+- Searches a directory for rom folders and makes a new folder of the 50 most popular roms

 ### long term
 - Support for japanese roms
 - Different dimensions such as rating
 - More than 150 games
-- Best guess at all roms in a series
 - publish to pypi